shredtechular/andrewwn/_posts/2016-04-03-measurement-lab.md

 homepage: true
 ---
 {:.led}
 A freelance project that entailed converting an existing site over to Jekyll from a defunct CMS.
-I have since made the site fully responsive by incorporating bootstrap along with a number of javascript enhancements to the site.
+We incorporated Travis CI and some automated checks to ensure HTML and markdown files are validated and following best practices.
+I have also made the site fully responsive by incorporating bootstrap along with a number of javascript enhancements to the site.
 My work continues with this client and more updates are being made continuously.
 I really have enjoyed working with very knowledgeable folks who really understand how development needs to be done!